rastaehli/mkr-paper/mkr.md

 1. An _architect_ chooses the specification.
 1. A _planner_ chooses the plan that can satisfy the specification.
 1. A _provisioner_ allocates the resources required by the plan.
-1. The plan's _builder_ assembles the component.
+1. The plan's _builder_ builds the component.
 1. The plan's _manager_ activates the component.

 This defines a simple, but powerful, plugin architecture:  a generic _planner_ and _provisioner_ can build arbitrarily complex systems by finding a plan to satisfy a specification from QCM-compliant plan repositories, recursively building the plan's dependencies, then invoking the plan's builder to realize the component.
 Primitive meta-components are those that have no dependencies and require no building.
-Assembled meta-components are those with components that have already been built.
-The provisioning process terminates when all dependencies are satisfied by primitive or assembled meta-components.
+Built meta-components are those with components that have already been built.
+The provisioning process terminates when all dependencies are satisfied by primitive or built meta-components.

 Figure <component-ontology> shows the definition of meta-component in the OWL (Web Ontology Language).
 Using this ontology, we can create RDF representations for meta-components that can be stored and exchanged in messages.